Nakerdev/envios-canarios/README.md

 ### BackEnd

-To run the WebAppApi for devel propouse you should go to `/src/WebApp` directory and run the following command: `docker-compose up --force-recreate`
+To run the WebAppApi for devel propouse you should go to `/src/WebApp` directory and run the following commands:

+1. `docker-compose build --no-cache`
+2. `docker-compose up --force-recreate`

 If the command finished successfuly, the Api is running in `http://127.0.0.1:5000`